PLCnext/PLCnext_DDS_App/DDS_App_Examples/DDS_RoundTrip/README.md

 ## Introduction

-The roundtrip sample application allows you to measure the performance of dds protocol on two PLCnext controllers.
+The DDS_RoundTrip sample application allows you to measure the performance of the DDS protocol on two PLCnext controllers and visualize it via eHMI.

-Using a eHMI visualization provided via the embedded web server, the monitoring of performance measurements will be showed.

 **The following diagram shows the software architecture:**